 A rotary cutter is one of my favourite tools.
 I have a Fiskars model and Cricut both work superbly.

-You can cut out projects really quickly by placing fabric onto the cutting mat, the sewing pattern on top and using the rotary cutter to cut out your pattern pieces.
-I find this to be an accurate way to cut out my projects and the fastest!
+You can cut out projects really quickly by placing fabric onto the cutting mat, the sewing pattern on top, and using the rotary cutter to cut out your pattern pieces.
+I find this to be the most accurate and fastest way to cut out my projects!

 I often use the mat and rotary cutter with a quilting ruler to cut bias binding strips and quilt pieces quickly and accurately.